LibraryResearch funder policies

 REF Open Access policy

 At present the applicable REF OA policy is the one that was issued for REF2021.
-Since there are changes already in the way research funders are addressing Open Access requirements, the expectation is that an updated REF policy for the post-2021 REF exercise will be made available sometime in the winter 2021/2022.
+This will soon change and from 1 Jan 2026 the applicable policy will be the REF2029 OA Policy.
 The current policy applies to journal articles and conference papers and requires the deposit of the full-text accepted manuscript or AAM (author accepted manuscript) in an institutional system (Pure at Strathclyde) no longer than three months since manuscript acceptance.
 This AAM must be added to a newly created Pure record that should also include the date of manuscript acceptance (DOA) so that it’s possible to easily confirm that the deposit of the AAM has taken place within the established three months.

 UK Research & Innovation (UKRI)